MooseEagleShark/LoganTMeyerResume/journal.md

   Knowing that cloudfront uses some neat tech of keeping website data cached at certain locations, this requirement seemed pretty intimidating initially.

   With the endpoint not being accepted by Route53 with a simple routing policy, I am going to skip ahead to see if Cloudfront access will be accepted by Route53?

+  Did not include an ALB as it seemed overkill but could be cool in the future?

+  Settings:
+    compression on
+    HTTPS only
+    Allowed HTTP methods:
+      Get,
+      head
+    restrict viewer access:
+      off

+    Function Associations: No idea what these archive

+    Price Class:
+    North America and Europe (getting very curious how much this whole configuration will cost lol)